FushanLi/Ease-of-teaching-and-language-structure/README.md

 # Ease-of-teaching-and-language-structure
-Code for NeurIPS 2019 paper 'Ease-of-Teaching and Language Structure from Emergent Communication'
+Code for NeurIPS 2019 paper 'Ease-of-Teaching and Language Structure from Emergent Communication'.

 Python: 3.6